About Papua New Guinea and Kimbe Bay

 Meals provided: B,L,D

-Kimbe Bay offers some of the richest and diverse reefs in the world and each day we will have the opportunity to snorkel upon them.
+The south coast offers some of the richest and diverse reefs in the world and each day we will have the opportunity to snorkel upon them.
 Shallow coral gardens with an assortment of colorful corals, each harboring dozens of species of reef fishes; dazzling drop-offs where sharks, and large schools of snappers and barracudas patrol along the edges while thousands of reef fishes parade along the reef margins; and fringing shoreline reefs that contain a wealth of interesting and exotic marine creatures.
-We will spend the majority of the time exploring many of the over 200 charted reefs that reside inside the bay and toward the western edge, though we do plan to visit Fathers Reefs, located towards the southeast and the Witu Islands, a series of offshore islands located northwest of the bay.
-Both of these locations offer us the chance to snorkel among offshore reef habitats with the possibility for larger marine life like sharks, dolphins, and groupers!
+We will spend the majority of the time exploring many of the rich marine habitats along the south coast as well as plan to some offshore reef habitats with the possibility for larger marine life like sharks, dolphins, and groupers!
 Overnight MV FeBrina

-Day 13: Port Moresby / International connections or extensions
+Day 11: Rabaul / Port Moresby / International connections or extensions

 Meals provided: B